Site icon View from La Vila

 Fascinating fact!

-The Valencian regional government declared paella to be an ‘official cultural asset’ (known as a Bien de Interés Cultural or BIC in Spain) in autumn 2021, because paella ‘promotes unity and sharing’.
+The Valencian regional government declared paella to be an ‘official cultural asset’ (known in Spain as a Bien de Interés Cultural or BIC) in autumn 2021, because paella ‘promotes unity and sharing’.

 Exit mobile version